E-Man: First Comics

 When Staton became art director at First Comics, the publisher acquired the rights to the character from Charlton and launched a series.
 Cuti was asked to write the title, but his obligations to DC Comics prevented him from accepting.
 The series was initially written by Martin Pasko, who had previously worked with Staton on Plastic Man and Metal Men.
 After Pasko's run, Staton and Paul Kupperberg wrote the series until Cuti took over as writer with issue #24.

 As a direct-market publisher not distributed to newsstands, the First series was not obligated to seek Comics Code Authority approval and could address more mature topics than Code-approved comics.
 Where the Charlton series featured broad whimsical themes, the First Comics series engaged in more specific satire directed at targets including the X-Men, Steven Spielberg, and Scientology.

 The first 10 issues each contained a one-page parody of the Hostess snack advertisements that ran in comics through the 1970s and 1980s.
-These parodies were written and drawn by different creators and featured characters from across the independent comics industry.
+These parodies were written and drawn by various creators and featured characters from across the independent comics industry.
 These parodies included: